 The benefits and downsides of being a Top Dasher come down to your style of delivering and the unique challenges your area of delivery forces you to deal with.
 No matter what, though, gig economy workers like DoorDash drivers only benefit from learning about and taking advantage of as many tools and resources as possible.

-One of the most effective ways for drivers to save money and earn more is to use powerful modern tools like TripLog to track their mileage and business expenses.
+One of the most effective ways for drivers to save money and earn more is to use powerful mileage tracker apps like TripLog to track their mileage and business expenses.
 With six different automatic mileage tracking options, drivers can be confident that they’ll never miss a tax-deductible mile.